Home

 The reason I educated myself on this topic was because of the claims being made about the various products using this "natural" alternative and anxiety disorder.

-I agree with Dr Phelps that LiOr could be worth trying.
-My dilemma is that I already take lithium carbonate and I don't know how to take both without messing up my doses and lithium levels.
-I would love to hear that LiOr really does work, especially where anxiety is concerned.
-If you do have any experiences of lithium orotate, I hope you will use our visit lithium-orotate-comments to get in touch.
+Is Dr. Phelps correct that LiOr could be worth trying?
+My dilemma is that I already take lithium carbonate and I don’t know how to take both without messing up my doses and lithium levels.
+It will be hard to find a doctor to supervise your experimenting with LiOr or help you safely integrate with existing meds.

 I recently found 3 articles that express positive views, although I present them with a caution.
 Although all 3 of these articles have been at least co-authored by medical doctors, there does appear to be a financial incentive involved in promoting LiOr.
 So with that in mind . . .